unknowngalaxy/logspout-cloudwatch/README.md

 ----------------
 Installation
 ----------------
-The software runs in a container, so just run `docker pull mdsol/logspout`.
+The software runs in a container, so just run `docker pull porterdarby/logspout-cloudwatch`.
+This container is updated whenever the `gliderlabs/logspout` image is updated automatically using Docker Hub's automated build system.

 ----------------
 Building